 As you start to design your party, consider all the senses.
 “As host, think about what you want people to see, sense, smell and hear once they enter,” Christopher says.
 The décor, the music, the food and beverage should contribute to the mood.
 “Plan the party to encourage mingling.”
 Think about the layout of your home or space.
 From food, drink and dessert tables scattered through the room, to music to other activities, design your space to encourage people to circulate.
 If you’re on a budget, focus the decorations where the food is going to be, as it will be the heart of your party.

 “Plan for people to arrive 30 minutes before the start of your party, because someone always will,” Christopher says.
 Have the music playing and cold appetizers ready, such as cheese plates and crudités.
 Be sure to have something for the early arrivers to do.
 Small, simple activities make first guests feel like they’re being helpful.

 Offer people a drink when they arrive.
 Whether it’s a signature cocktail, wine beer or soft drink, this gesture allows you time to welcome your guests personally.
 And whatever you plan, make sure you have fun.
 The mood of the hosts sets the tone for the entire event.

 As one of the most sought-after luxury hotels Boston offers, we are expert at making events memorable, festive and a reflection of your vision.
 From lavish affairs to intimate gatherings, we create holiday parties for every personality.
+And with our new event space, The Square, there are more options than ever at Boston Park Plaza.
 Contact us at 1 (617) 457-2281 and let us know how we can help you with your next celebration.